 Researching Investments

 Another way to get older kids interested in investing?
 Let them learn and practice trading with an online game or app.
-There are a few options out there, including Wall Street Survivor, which encourages beginners to learn about the stock market with free courses and a $100,000 virtual portfolio.
-Users can create or join a league to compete against other traders.
+There are many options out there, including animated games that give kids a goal and ask them to make investment choices about getting there.

 Play Follow the Market

-Once your kids understand a little bit about how the stock market works, you can begin following the markets together and track how they’d do if they were actually invested.
-Older kids might like to create an online watch list of their favorites on several sites, including Google Finance or Yahoo Finance.
-This way, you can teach your kids how the markets work without any actual losses.
+Once your kids understand a little bit about how the stock market works, you can begin following the markets together and track how they’d do if they were actually invested in a particular stock, for example.
+Older kids might like to create an online watch list of their favorites on finance sites where they can watch market movements without risking actual cash.

 Go Buy the Book

-It might sound like a pretty old-school way to explain investing to kids, but there are books out there that include plenty of illustrations, fun language, and important lessons, including these titles:
+It might sound like a pretty old-school way to explain investing to kids, but there are books out there that include plenty of illustrations, fun language, and important lessons, including these:

 Go!
 Stock!
 Go!: A Stock Market Guide for Enterprising Children and Their Curious Parents, by Bennett Zimmerman, follows the Johnson family as they learn the fundamentals of stocks and bonds, the mechanics of investing, and the ups and downs of risk and reward.